House prices in France 2024 - best places to buy in France

 . . .
 Angers provides the best quality of life in France based on a winning cocktail of academic and university excellence, a range of high-end care, sustainable development and reasonable house prices.
 This human-sized city has managed to preserve its natural spaces and its air quality . . .

-Property prices have risen dramatically in Angers during 2021 and this trend looks to continue into 2022.
-Average house prices in Angers were a fairly modest €265,000 in Q2 2020.
-But this represents an +7.5% increase on 2020.
+Property prices have risen dramatically in Angers during 2022 and this trend continued into 2023.
+Average house prices in Angers were a fairly modest €315,000 in Q1 2023, having risen by +6.8% over the previous year

 ". . .
 A paradise for young people who benefit from accommodation among the cheapest in France.
 With its theatres, its cinemas and its street festivals, the city offers a great quality of life and complete safety . . ."